Georgia stun Wales with victory in Cardiff

 |Try: Todua Cons: Abzhandadze Pens: Abzhandadze, Matkava

-Georgia produced the finest day of their history with a shock win over woeful Wales in Cardiff.
+Georgia produced the finest result of their history with a shock victory over woeful Wales in Cardiff.

 Replacement Luka Matkava kicked a 78th-minute penalty to prove the Georgian hero.